Sonic screwdriver: BBC books

-Commercial product
+Commercial products

 Ownership of the sonic screwdriver was retained by the BBC.
 Victor Pemberton told an interviewer for Doctor Who Magazine, "I'm very cross that the sonic screwdriver—which I invented—has been marketed with no credit to myself. … It's one thing not to receive any payment, but another not to receive any credit."

-The toy version of the new series design (made by Character Options Ltd.) was slightly larger than the on screen version to accommodate a working sound chip.
-It also includes an ultraviolet light and changeable invisible ink nib for viewing messages written in the ultraviolet ink.
+The toy version of the new series design (made by Character Options Ltd.) was slightly larger than the on-screen version to accommodate a working sound chip.
+It also includes an ultraviolet light and a changeable invisible ink nib for viewing messages written in the ultraviolet ink.

 A metal version of the sonic screwdriver produced by Wow Stuff mounts a functional set of changeable flat and Phillips heads under a removable cover as well as providing light and sound effects.

-QMx were given the licence to produce accurate replicas of this prop.
+QMx was given the license to produce accurate replicas of this prop.
 In 2012, QMx released an "Artisan Master Series" replica of this sonic screwdriver, in a strictly limited run of 25, priced at nearly $5,000.
-These replicas were handmade by original prop-maker Nick Robatto, and have now sold out permanently.
+These replicas were handmade by original prop maker Nick Robatto, and have now sold out permanently.
 QMx later released an Artisan Master Series replica of River Song's sonic screwdriver, limited to a run of 15, also made by original prop maker Nick Robatto, which has also sold out.

 The Wand Company released a universal remote control styled on the Eleventh Doctor's sonic screwdriver on 3 August 2012.
 Due to consumer demand, a Tenth Doctor version was released on 31 October 2013.
 An updated, extending version of the Eleventh Doctor's Sonic Screwdriver, named the Twelfth Doctor's Sonic Screwdriver Universal Remote Control, was released on 8 July 2015, to replace the older version, which is no longer produced.

-Underground Toys have released the War Doctor's sonic screwdriver; titled "The Other Doctor's Sonic Screwdriver", it was released in the UK in November/December 2013 and in the US January 2014.
+Underground Toys has released the War Doctor's sonic screwdriver; titled "The Other Doctor's Sonic Screwdriver", it was released in the UK in November/December 2013 and in the US January 2014.

-Character Options have also released toy versions of the Third, Fourth, Fifth, and Eighth Doctors' Sonic Screwdrivers.
+Character Options has also released toy versions of the Third, Fourth, Fifth, and Eighth Doctors' Sonic Screwdrivers.

+Since 2012 Rubbertoe Replicas, the company of Nick Robatto who has been a prop maker for Doctor Who since 2004, offered licensed replicas of various props from Doctor Who including multiple versions of the Sonic Screwdriver.